 Get Detailed Information on the Demonstration Project from the HCS Research Collaboratory website.

 Large Data Networks to Support Public Health and Research

 HCS Research Collaboratory grantee, Dr. Richard Platt, and his colleagues published an article in Health Affairs profiling four large health data networks.
 The networks are “examples of the first stage in the development of a shared national big-data resource that leverages the investments of many agencies and organizations for the benefit of multiple networks and users.”
 Read the original article abstract (full text requires subscription).

 Four Health Data Networks Illustrate the Potential for a Shared National Multipurpose Big-Data Network.
 Curtis LH, Brown J, Platt R. Health Affairs.
 July 2014, vol. 33, no. 7, 1178-1186.

 This HCS Collaboratory Demonstration Project learned valuable lessons from a pilot study about promoting cancer screening among minority and low-income populations.

 In an article in the Journal of the American Medical Informatics Association the HCS Research Collaboratory describes the challenges and opportunities faced in using electronic health records when conducting pragmatic clinical trials.

 Read a brief description of the article from the HCS Collaboratory here.

-HCS Research Collaboratory steering committee chairman Barry Coller, M.D., recently published an article in the New England Journal of Medicine on how medical research participants’ experiences could be used to improve the planning process for medical research studies.
+HCS Research Collaboratory steering committee chairman Barry Coller, M.D., published an article in the New England Journal of Medicine on how medical research participants’ experiences could be used to improve the planning process for medical research studies.